The Frogs: Structure

 According to Kenneth Dover, the structure of The Frogs is as follows: In the first section Dionysus' has the goal of gaining admission to Pluto's palace, and he does so by line 673.
 The parabasis follows, (lines 674–737) and in the dialogue between the slaves a power struggle between Euripides and Aeschylus is revealed.
 Euripides is jealous of the other's place as the greatest tragic poet.
 Dionysus is asked by Pluto to mediate the contest or agon.

 Charles Paul Segal argues that The Frogs is unique in its structure, because it combines two forms of comic motifs, a journey motif and a contest or agon motif, with each motif being given equal weight in the play.

 Segal contends that Aristophanes transformed the Greek comedy structure when he downgraded the contest or agon which usually preceded the parabasis and expanded the parabasis into the agon.
 In Aristophanes' earlier plays, i.e., The Acharnians and The Birds, the protagonist is victorious prior to the parabasis and after the parabasis is usually shown implementing his reforms.
 Segal suggests that this deviation gave a tone of seriousness to the play.

-Sophocles

-Sophocles was a very influential and highly admired Athenian playwright who died after the play had already been written, during the first phase of its production.
-Aristophanes did not have enough time to rewrite the play with Sophocles in it, so he simply added in scattered references to Sophocles's recent death, referring to him as a worthy playwright.
-When Aeschylus leaves the underworld at the end of the play, Sophocles takes his throne.
-The decision to put Sophocles in the same camp as Aeschylus makes sense, in light of the fact that Sophocles' tragic style was reminiscent of Aeschylus', whereas Euripides represents a new style altogether.
-This is consistent with the central theme of contrasting old ways and new ways.